StarKRE22/Atomic/Docs/Entities/Factories/ScriptableMultiEntityFactory`1.md

 - Derived classes must implement `GetKey(F)` to define how keys are extracted.
 - The internal dictionary of entities is initialized lazily on first access.
 - Duplicate keys are overwritten with a warning in the Unity console.
+- Can be used as a Flyweight across the project